 Trustees and staff

-CPRE Hampshire is made up of a team of around 115 volunteers and three part-time staff.
-We are active across Hampshire with six voluntary district groups and a small office in Winchester.
+CPRE Hampshire is made up of a team of around 115 volunteers and four staff members.
+We are active across Hampshire with five voluntary district groups and a small office at Sparsholt College, Winchester

 After studying German at Queen’s University Belfast, I spent 40 years in the Foreign & Commonwealth Office, serving in Germany, Korea, Turkey, Canada and the British Virgin Islands.